-With so much going on I haven’t been very creative in the kitchen, but I’ve still been craving sweets and was happy to find this recipe for oatmeal bars in Family Circle.
-I made the bars as directed, but out of habit I added an “uncalled for” egg.
+This recipe for Oatmeal Chocolate Chip Bars is adapted from one in Family Circle.
+I made the bars as directed, but spaced out and added an extra egg.
 I didn’t realize my error until I went back to the original recipe to read reviews.
 It turns out a lot of people thought the recipe would be better with an egg.
 Were they right?
 Well, I wouldn’t know.
 The version with the egg was great, but I think these would be good without it too.
-The most important thing is not to overcook, measure the flour accurately and to let the bars cool completely.
-I thought they had an even better texture after being chilled and brought back to room temparture.
+The most important thing is to measure the flour accurately and to let the bars cool completely.
+I thought they had an even better texture after being chilled and brought back to room temperature.

 Oatmeal Chocolate Chip Bars